benemohamed/UnicodeBlock/README.md

 ## Unicode block checker

-Check if the string is in some  block with full block Character
+Check if the string is in some Unicode block with full block Character and block {form..to} , Unicode name

 ## Requirements
 -  PHP >= 7.0